Riddle in a Paradox by Rhonda Bronte Brown

 Worm Moon signals the nightcrawlers to rise

-Daylight and darkness reach duality
+Daylight and darkness reach a duality

 Equilux achieved, permafrost relents